-This document describes the Master of Business Administration, with options in one of several areas, awarded at Richmond, the American International University in London, using the protocols required by The Framework for Higher Education Qualifications in England, Wales, and Northern Ireland (QAA, 2014).
+This document describes the Master in Luxury Brand Management (MA Luxury Brand Management), with options in one of several areas, awarded at Richmond, the American International University in London, using the protocols required by The Framework for Higher Education Qualifications in England, Wales, and Northern Ireland (QAA, 2014).
 Also key to the background for this description are the following documents:

 QAA (2013).
 UK Quality Code for Higher Education.
-Part A: Setting and maintaining academic standards and B1: Programme Design and Approval. (www.gaa.ac.uk)
+Part A: Setting and maintaining academic standards and B1: Programme Design and Approval. (www.qaa.ac.uk)